yknivag/ESP_OTA_GitHub/README.md

 Add an example configuration file for MQTT that can be uploaded to SPIFFS memory of the device as well.
 Add functionality to connect to a public MQTT broker and wait for a manual command to start the OTA update.
 Add WiFi-Manager functionality.
 Add functionality to look for the strongest WiFi signal within the WiFis stored in the configuration file and only use the strongest signal.
-If non is available, automatically start an access point on ESP8266 and provide a website for wifi configuration (using WiFiManager library).
+If none is available, automatically start an access point on ESP8266 and provide a website for wifi configuration (using WiFiManager library).
 Add functionality to only try to connect to MQTT if WiFi is connected.
 Add a bool variable to allow setting up whether the code should automatically look for an OTA update when powering on ESP8266.
 Add possibility to upload MQTT configuration file to spiffs memory.